darraghd493/lwjgl3-wrapper/README.md

 It does not maintain the same code practices as the original LWJGL 2.9.4, and is not intended for use outside MCP919.

+It is currently unstable and has poor quality code.
+I am planning to improve this over time.

 ## Installation

 ### Gradle